 As these attacks become more popular, an interesting debate has risen to center stage once again.

-“Should you pay an attacker to get your network, devices, power, systems, or information back?”
+“Should you pay an attacker to get your network, devices, power, systems, or encrypted data back?”

 While the answer should be a resounding “no,” it can be very tempting to give the attackers what they want so they’ll release the chokehold they’ve put you in.
 Here are some very important reasons why it’s necessary that you don’t cave in to the temptation to pay.